dabeaz/blog/2023/three-problems.md

 As an aside, sometimes people ask me "what can I do to improve my Python skills?"
 Much to their surprise, I often suggest doing a project in a completely different language or outside of their area of expertise.
-You'll almost always walk away with new ideas when you do that.
+I think the main benefit of doing this is that you'll often see a completely different way of thinking about a problem that you can bring home to your own projects.

 ## Final Words: Would I Actually Use This?